News

 Alena Ivanova has interviewed me about my research and views on democracy in the digital age and the expected impacts of artificial intelligence.
 You can find the interview here (in Czech).

-Here is how Claude 3 summarises the content:
+Here is how Claude 3 summarizes the content:

 Petr Špecián, founder of the AI Institutional Transformation Research Group, says his career trajectory changed forever after attending philosophy lectures by chance while studying international trade.
 His research now focuses on how institutions adapt to new technologies like large language models and their practical applications, as well as the relationship between democracy and expertise in the digital age.